Betty Muffler

 Photography by Meg Hansen

-She has been a repeat finalist in a number of major awards including the Wynne Prize and the Telstra National Aboriginal & Torres Strait Islander Award, having won the Emerging Artist Award (2017) and the General Painting Award (2022).
-Her work has been included in numerous major institutional exhibitions including the 14th Gwangju Biennale, South Korea, The National: New Australian Art at the Art Gallery of New South Wales (2021), Tarnanthi at the Art Gallery of South Australia (2017, 2020, 2022), Kulata Tjuta at the Musée des Beaux-Arts in Rennes (2020) and Before Time Began at Fondation Opale, Switzerland.
-In 2020, her work was featured on the cover of Vogue Australia’s September issue.
-Her work is represented in numerous collections in Australia and overseas including Artbank, the National Gallery of Australia, Art Gallery of New South Wales, Art Gallery of South Australia, the Australian War Memorial and Fondation Opale in Switzerland.
+Muffler has been a finalist in major awards including the Wynne Prize at the Art Gallery of New South Wales (2020, 2021, 2022, 2025) and the Telstra National Aboriginal and Torres Strait Islander Art Awards, where she won the Emerging Artist Award in 2017 and the General Painting Award in 2022.
+Her work has been presented in significant international and national exhibitions including the 14th Gwangju Biennale, South Korea; The National: New Australian Art at the Art Gallery of New South Wales (2021); Tarnanthi at the Art Gallery of South Australia (2017, 2020, 2022); Kulata Tjuta at the Musée des Beaux-Arts in Rennes (2020); and Before Time Began at Fondation Opale, Switzerland.
+Her work is held in major public and private collections in Australia and internationally, including the National Gallery of Australia, Art Gallery of New South Wales, Art Gallery of South Australia, Artbank, the Australian War Memorial, and Fondation Opale, Switzerland.